Brunette girl in blue grad cap and gown, smiling with arms around neck of peer

 To understand why graduating early isn’t always ideal, students must first understand why college is important.
 A college degree is overwhelmingly necessary in today’s world, but it shouldn’t be the end-all, be-all reason to enroll at a university.
 If all you needed from a school was purely the information on how to complete tasks in your field of choice, you could get out of college much faster than four years—but that’s why a technical two-year school isn’t equivalent to most four-year colleges in terms of preparation and skills for a career.
 I constantly hear from graduates that much of what they learned in college—as far as technical skills go—has become obsolete; they learn everything they need within the first six months or year on the job.
 This was surprising and frustrating to me at first, but I quickly realized what was really frustrating was how little of my college education was focused on what really matters: learning just to learn.

 While four-year schools are not technical schools, they’re frequently treated by students and faculty as though they are.
 In many college classes, if you’ve memorized the facts, or at least retained enough to correctly respond to multiple-choice questions, you’ve earned an A. Some classes are harder than others because the details are more intricate, and advanced courses may require more critical thinking in order to succeed.
-But many lower-level classes allow students to simply “get by” with the assistance of the professor.
-There are classes and professors that are exceptions to the rule, of course, but at most institutions, it’s still generally true.
+But many lower-level classes allow students to “get by” with the assistance of the professor.
+Some classes and professors are exceptions to the rule, of course, but it’s still generally true at most institutions.

 How universities are different from technical schools